Configuring an SMTP Security Policy

 /app/smtp-policies) in the navigation bar. - Click + New.

-- Give the policy a name and configure the controls you want (see the sections below for details on each option).
+- Give the policy a name and set the controls that you want.
+The sections below describe each control.

 - Click Create policy.